Md-Abdullah-321/School-Management-System/README.md

 ## Firebase Integration

-Firebase is integrated for handling user authentication, cloud storage, or any other relevant features.
+Firebase is integrated for handling cloud storage, or any other relevant features.
 Ensure to set up Firebase credentials for proper functionality.

 ## Contributing